-It is the agility, commitment and innovation of your organization that enabled us to deliver resilient results in such a challenging environment.
-Your Company delivered sales of ₹1,679 crores, down 10% vs year ago and Profit After Tax (PAT) of ₹230 crores, down 9% vs year ago.
-In April-May, our sales were significantly impacted due to the pandemic-related lockdown, which reduced the shaving frequency among consumers.
-With the easing of the lockdown, we saw a sharp recovery to the pre-COVID levels.
-Our resilient results are driven by our strategy to drive superiority of our brands across product, packaging, communication, retail execution and value.
+It is the agility, commitment and innovation of your Company that enabled us to deliver resilient results in such a challenging environment.
+Your Company delivered sales of ₹3,002 crores, up 2% vs year ago and Profit After Tax (PAT) of ₹433 crores, up 3% vs year ago.
+Our strong results are driven by our strategy to drive superiority of our brands across product, packaging, communication, retail execution and value.
 This is fueled by strong focus on productivity and enabled by a highly agile and accountable organization.
 We are winning across all channels - traditional, modern retail and e-commerce.
 We are continuously innovating the way we build brands, run our supply chain and use digital marketing and data analytics to improve consumer reach and engagement.